-Kelley, P.H., Dietl, G.P., and Visaggi, C.C., In Press, Training tomorrow’s conservation paleobiologists, in Tyler, C.L. and Schneider, C.L., editors, Topics in Geobiology: Marine Conservation Paleobiology.
+Kelley, P.H., Dietl, G.P., and Visaggi, C.C., 2018, Training tomorrow’s conservation paleobiologists, in Tyler, C.L. and Schneider, C.L., editors, Topics in Geobiology: Marine Conservation Paleobiology.

 Bennett-Martin, P., Visaggi, C.C., and Hawthorne, T.L., 2016, Mapping marine debris across coastal communities in Belize: developing a baseline for understanding the distribution of litter on beaches using Geographic Information Systems, Environmental Monitoring and Assessment, v.
 88, no. 10. doi: 10.1007/s10661-016-5544-4